Accessibility statement for Apply for a duplicate log book (V5C)

 Feedback and contact information

-If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille email our External Communications team and we will see if we can help, or contact our Contact Centre,
+If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille, email our External Communications team and we will see if we can help, or contact our Contact Centre by:

 Enforcement procedure